Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 * Fix block error when the Custom Format option is left empty
 * Fix pagination not working on all Module Blocks
 * Fix Header Filter option not working on all Module Blocks
+* Fix error when Excerpt Ellipsis is empty on Slider 7 block

 = 2.0.0 =